pvenableh/directus-nuxt-layer/GUIDE.md

 ## Overview

 The Directus Nuxt Layer provides a complete, production-ready integration between Directus and Nuxt 3.
-It's designed as a **reusable layer** that uses **peer dependencies** to avoid package duplication.
+It's designed as a **reusable npm package** installed directly from GitHub that uses **peer dependencies** to avoid package duplication.

 ### What's Included